 On a larger scale Peter has produced a Street View virtual tour of Exeter Cathedral which is made up of 30 panoramic images.
 The tour enables viewers to walk around the Nave, the Quire, the Lady Chapel, the Chapter House and also inside the Cathedral shop.
-You can view the tour by clicking here.

 Local shops including Snappy Snaps, The Real Food Shop and various Devon Air Ambulance shops have already had Street View tours produced and many more are on the way.

 From a marketing point of view it will be interesting to see how these Street View tours affect web traffic.
 Since there is a visual reference of the business people should be more likely to click on the business to find out more, even if it’s just out of curiosity.
 The screen shot below shows how a search for the shop Snappy Snaps appears on Google.

 Peter has been producing virtual tour photography since 2005 and says that he has seen a huge improvement in the technology over the last few years.

 He explains “When I first saw that Google were taking Streetview into businesses I was a little worried about how it might affect my existing services, but now I have the privilege of producing these tours myself I can see it being a valuable part of my business.
 I am really excited to be providing this service and looking forward to working with local businesses.”